-Keyhole Cichlid or the Cleithracaramaronii is from South America found in the lower Orinoco Basin in Venezuela and the river basins in The Guianas.
-This single species is the only one in the genus Cleithracara.
+Keyhole Cichlid (Cleithracara maronii) is from South America found in the lower Orinoco Basin in Venezuela and the river basins in The Guianas.
+Keyhole Cichlid is the only one species in the genus Cleithracara.

 They usually come from quiet waters in slow-moving ponds or rivers.
 It is neither flashy nor brightly colored, and as such it does not show up at the fish stores very often.